ds-wizard/docs/docs/admin/configuration.rst

           "minVersion": null,
           "maxVersion": null
         }
-     ]
+     ],
+     "wkhtmltopdf": "...",
+     "pandoc": "..."
    }

 For ``allowedKMs``, you can specify a list of knowledge models that the template can be used with (for example, when it is bound to its questions).
 You can even bound minimal and maximal version or let it unbound using ``null`` value.
+Using ``wkhtmltopdf`` and ``pandoc``, you can specify template-related extra arguments for calls of those commands in case of document conversion.

 Graphics and scripts
 --------------------